Myxogastria0808/mock-filelist/README.md

 `mock-filelist` is a mock (File | FileList | File[]) generator.

-When you want to test against a `zod` schema (zod: validation library) with `vitest` (vitest: testing library), you can use a mock object which is treated as File, FileList, or File[] using `mock-filelist`.
+When you want to test against a `zod` schema (zod: validation library) with `vitest` (vitest: testing library), you can use a mock object which is treated as File, FileList, or File[].

 ## Simple Example